Breast Lift Houston

 WHAT TO EXPECT AFTER SURGERY

-After surgery patients have a special dressing, which will stay on until the next morning.
-Dr. Donna Rich sees patients the next day in the office.
-They may have pain and nausea for 24 hours after surgery and are given a prescription for pain medication before surgery.
+After surgery a special dressing is applied which will stay on until the next morning.
+Dr. Donna Rich sees patients the next day at our Houston office.
+Patients may have pain and nausea for 24 hours after surgery.
+Prescription for pain medication can be provided.

 After this initial post-operative visit, patients wear a soft cotton jogging bra or runner bra.
 They may take a shower after 48 hours.
 Normal activities can be resumed immediately, and light exercise (walking) may be resumed after 2 weeks.

-Patients must remember that before they see the improvement they are expecting, they will go through a standard post-operative period of swelling and bruising.
-Patient’s breasts will feel hard and tender, but this resolves in 2-3 weeks.
+Patients must remember that before they see the improvement and results they are expecting, they will go through a standard post-operative period of swelling and bruising.
+Patient’s breasts will feel hard and may be tender to the touch, but these issues should resolve in 2-3 weeks.

-Recovery is a normal part of the process,and with our guidance, you’ll be back to doing all of your normal day-to-day activities in no time at all.
-We will help you every step of the way, giving you the best education and care to make you as comfortable as possible.
+Recovery is a normal part of the process,and with our guidance you’ll be back to doing all of your normal day-to-day activities in no time at all.
+We will help you every step of the way by giving you the best education and care to make you as comfortable as possible.

 FREQUENTLY ASKED QUESTIONS

-A breast lift is usually required if your nipples’ location on your chest is at your inframammary fold or lower.
-A breast lift tightens the excess skin and lifts your nipple higher.
-A breast augmentation can fill some of the excess skin and can lift to a smaller degree.
+A breast lift is usually required if the nipples’ location on your chest is at the inframammary fold or lower.
+A breast lift tightens the excess skin and lifts the nipple higher.
+A breast augmentation can fill some of the excess skin and can lift the breasts to a smaller degree.

-I perform most of my breast lift/augmentations during the same surgery to make the cost and recovery less.
+Dr. Rich performs most of her breast lift/augmentations during the same surgery to reduce the cost and recovery period.

-Most patients can breastfeed after a mastopexy, or breast lift.
+Most patients can breastfeed after a mastopexy (breast lift).

-Most patients are back to work in four to five days, as long as they are not required to lift more than 10 pounds.
+Most patients are able to return to work in four to five days, as long as they are not required to lift more than 10 pounds.